 As these behaviors are repeated, your brain automatically associates that boredom can be fixed by scrolling through social media.
 And when you try to quit bad habits, your brain goes into fight-flight-freeze mode, as it wants to avoid this “threat.”
 Even though we understand that it might not benefit us, changing your negative behavior is so difficult because each time you perform the habit, your brain releases dopamine.
 The pleasurable yet temporary feeling is why your mind clings so desperately to these rituals.

 1. Identify bad habits that you want to break

 One of the most crucial things is to be specific when you’re thinking about making improvements to your lifestyle.
 For example, saying “I want to eat healthier” is a great place to start but it’s quite broad.
 Look at your daily routine.
 Do you tend to have unhealthy fast-food lunches at work?
+Do you stay up too late or have poor sleep hygiene?
 Or do you catch yourself snacking a lot right before bed?
 Examine all the moments happening in your life that fuel your unhealthy eating.